Karl Winsch

 A native of Allentown, Pennsylvania, Karl Winsch spent two decades in baseball as a player and manager.
 A good pitching prospect, Winsch was signed by the Philadelphia Phillies in the early 1940s, but he never made the Major Leagues and had to conform with a modest career in the Phillies minor league system.
-After that, he managed in the All-American Girls Professional Baseball League.
+After that, he managed in the All-American Girls Professional Baseball League (AAGPBL).

 Karl Winsch married Jean Faut, a pitcher for the South Bend Blue Sox in 1947.
 They were divorced after 21 years of marriage.
 He died in Quakertown, Pennsylvania, at the age of 86.

 Career summary

 1940s

 Winsch started 1942 with Class-C Rome Colonels and later was promoted to Double-A Trenton Packers.
 He combined for a 1–7 record with a 4.24 earned run average in 48 games for Rome (12) and Trenton (36), allowing 87 hits in 87.0 innings of work.
 In 1943 he went 10–9 with a 4.58 ERA in 40 games for the Packers, tying for first in the Interstate League with 13 batters hit by pitches and for second in pitching appearances.
 He also allowed 171 hits and 99 walks while striking out 99 in a career-high 171.0 innings.
 Winsch was ascended to Class-A in 1944, his last minor league season, and finished with a 4–4 mark and a 4.04 ERA in 24 games with the Utica Blue Sox.

 In a three-year career, Winsch posted a 15–20 record with a 4.36 ERA in 112 games, allowing 216 runs (45 unearned) and 332 hits in 353.0 innings of work.

-In 1947 Winsch married Jean Faut, who at the time was ranked among the premier players in the All-American Girls Professional Baseball League.
+In 1947 Winsch married Jean Faut, who at the time was ranked among the premier players in the AAGPBL.
 While playing for Utica, he had been managed by Eddie Sawyer, whose leadership inspired him to an eventual career as a baseball coach or manager.
 His opportunity came in 1951, when he became the manager of the South Bend Blue Sox, his wife's team.
 Winsch enjoyed a distinguished career in the last four years of the circuit, leading South Bend to consecutive championship titles in 1951 and 1952 and a playoff berth in 1954.